 Gelnovatch is the first coach in NCAA Division I men's soccer history to lead 20 straight teams to the NCAA tournament.
 He is one of just eight coaches in the Division I men's soccer annals to take 20 teams to the tournament and one of only four active coaches to do so.

-Gelnovatch ranks as the 10th-winningest active head coach in Division I college soccer, with a .691 career winning percentage.
-He stands 25th in career wins among current head coaches.
-Among Division I coaches all-time, he ranks 36th in career winning percentage.
+Gelnovatch ranks as the seventh-winningest active head coach in Division I college soccer, with a .696 career winning percentage.
+He stands 13th in career wins among current head coaches.
+Among Division I coaches all-time, he ranks 34th in both career winning percentage and wins.
 These figures are even more striking when considering Gelnovatch's teams play one of the nation's toughest schedules on a yearly basis.